Serra Cafema: Our View

 Undoubtedly amongst the most remote camps in Southern Africa, Serra Cafema is only reachable by a three hour light aircraft trip from Windhoek.
 The Kunene River is the only permanent source of water in this region, the river creating a lush oasis along its banks - a winding band of green surrounded by the lunar like landscape of the Namib Desert which stretches to the Serra Cafema mountain range in the north.

-Activities at Serra Cafema revolve around the exploration of surrounding Namib Desert sands and the lush oases along the river, a journey of contrasts.
-Informative nature drives and carefully guided quad bike excursions through the fragile dunes allow guests to experience the true Namib in its unbridled glory.
-The utmost care is taken to tread lightly on the dunes and preserve the unique and delicate habitats of this landscape.
-Boating on the Kunene River provide you with the opportunity to venture through the lush riverside oases.
+Activities at Serra Cafema revolve around the exploration of the surrounding Namib Desert sands and the lush oases along the river, a journey of contrasts.
+Informative nature drives and carefully guided quad bike excursions through the fragile dunes allow guests to experience the true Namib wilderness in its unbridled glory.
+The utmost care is taken to tread lightly on the dunes and preserve the unique and delicate habitat of this landscape.
+Boating on the Kunene River provides you with the opportunity to explore this life sustaining wonder.
 Crocodiles and water birds seem out of place in this surreal, lunar-like landscape.
 Walking in the remote mountain and river valleys is also a highlight, as is a visit to a Himba settlement - one of the last true nomadic people in Africa.
-The fairy circle phenomenon is also best viewed in the Hartmann's Valley.
+The enigmatic "fairy circle" phenomenon is also best viewed in the Hartmann's Valley.

 This camp is booked on an all inclusive basis with accommodation, all meals and drinks (no premium drinks), activities and laundry service.
 Children as of 6 years old are welcomed here upon request.